mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-reading-writing.md

 with a filter for text files.

 If for some reason the user does not specify a file, say with a Cancel, then the line

 ```python
 if not filename: return
 ```

 ensures that the rest of the code inside this particular function will not be run, since there is nothing that can be done without a file name, and executing the next lines in the script will result in error messages without it.
-Since there is only the one function in this script, a cancel emans the script will stop.
+Since there is only the one function in this script, a cancel means the script will stop.

-Next a varible is set to the open file for reading:
+Next a variable is set to the open file for reading:

 ```python
 file = open(filename, "r")